Fall and Winter Retreats

 Annual Overnight Retreat

 Part education, part fellowship, part family reunion, the Annual Overnight Retreat has become a highlight of the year for many Congregation members.
-The retreat, usually held the weekend after Memorial Day, begins on Saturday morning and concludes after lunch on Sunday.
+The retreat begins on Saturday morning and concludes after lunch on Sunday.
 Each retreat focuses on a specific topic, such as spiritual practices or environmental justice, with a facilitator who offers presentations and leads discussion.
-In addition, there is plenty of time for fellowship during meal time, play in the lake or swimming pool, and conversation in rocking chairs.
+In addition, there is plenty of time for fellowship during meal time, play in the water, and conversation in rocking chairs.
 A communion service at the outdoor chapel concludes the retreat programming by drawing us closer to one another and to God.

 Overnight Retreat 2019